Liquid: Language Models are Scalable and Unified Multi-modal Generators: Preliminaries

 Here, [bos] and [eos] are the begin-of-sequence and end-of-sequence tokens defined in the original text tokenizer.
 We incorporate two additional spatial tokens, [boi] and [eoi] to signify the start and end of image tokens.
+Furthermore, we reverse 20\% of text-to-image data as captioning task to enhance the visual understanding abilities.
 In the scaling experiments, for each model size, we independently use 30M text-only data, 30M text-to-image data, and a mixed dataset of 60M data to train three different versions of the models.
 We then evaluate their performance on a series of tasks.

+Since all images are tokenized into discrete image tokens that share the same vocabulary and embedding space as text tokens, the training objective is consistent with LLMs via next-token prediction and utilizes the standard cross-entropy loss.
+Moreover, we observe that during the continue pre-training stage, models of 7B size and above tend to encounter loss spikes in the early stages of training.
+It significantly impacts the training performance and convergence speed.
+To mitigate this issue, we reduce the max grad norm to 0.5 for larger models and use max-z loss~\cite{yang2023baichuan} to normalize the logits, enhancing the stability of training.

+\textbf{Training Details.} In all experiments, we initiate with a learning rate of 2e-5.
+Except for the scaling experiments that employed a constant learning rate, all other tests utilized a cosine learning schedule.
+The training batch size is set at 1024, and the max context length is set to 2048.
+We use the DeepSpeed Zero3 optimization strategy.